The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Early pregnancy symptoms vary from person to person.
 At 10 weeks, you may experience any of the following signs of pregnancy, or no symptoms at all:

-Focus on Iron
+Focus on iron

 Iron is one of the key nutrients in a healthy diet during pregnancy.
 Your blood cells need it for carrying oxygen around your body and to your baby.
 And your baby needs it for normal cognitive development.